-As well as Co-editing internal documents, you can share documents with your client as Co-edit with Client.
+As well as Co-editing internal documents with your team, you can share documents with your client as Co-edit with Client.
 This gives the client edit access to the document and also allows team members to work on the document at the same time.

 This could be used, for example for an Annual Checklist that the client can fill in and enter any questions.
 There is no need for the client to email the document back to practice.
 While it is in Co-edit with Client, the document is held on your practice's OneDrive in the relevant client's folder so you have access to see any changes the client has made.

-Once FYI has been set up to Share documents (that is, your practice's OneDrive account has been linked and the Collaborate - Share filing structure has been set up) there is no additional set up or preparation needed for Co-edit with Client.
-Refer to Link and Share your Practice's OneDrive Account and Preparation for Collaborate - Share Filing Structure.
+Once FYI has been set up to Share documents (that is, your practice's OneDrive Admin Account has been linked and the Collaborate - Share filing structure has been set up) there is no additional set up or preparation needed for Co-edit with Client.
+Refer to Link your Practice's OneDrive Admin Account and Configuring your Collaborate Settings and Structure.

 - You can only use Co-edit with Client for an Office document (Word, Excel spreadsheet or Presentation) and these document cannot be sent as PDF.

-- You share the document in the same way as when sending the document as read-only using the Share button (refer to Sending Documents via OneDrive - Share).
+- You share the document in the same way as when sending the document as read-only using the Share button (refer to Sharing Documents via OneDrive).
 The only difference is that when you Share the document, you select Include as PDF as "Off" and then set the additional option of Co-edit with Client to "On".
 This give the client access to edit the Office document.
-Refer to Co-edit with Client.
+Refer to Co-editing an External Document.

 If Co-edit with Client "Off" this send the original Office document, not converted to PDF, but it will be read only and the client will not have access to edit it.